RISCfuture/tim.codes/README.md

 `yarn` aliases for all common development and deployment tasks.

 ## Installation

-To run a copy of my website, simply check out this project into a directory, then run `yarn install` in that directory.
+ out this project into a directory, then run `yarn install` in that directory
+To run a copy of my website, simply check.

+You will also need to copy the `src/i18n/strings/{base,en}/private.deploy.ts` files to `src/i18n/strings/{base,en}/private.ts.`.
+(These files contain my private information locally.)

 ## Running in development